Alphonsus411/pCobra/README_en.md

 The project is organized into the following folders and modules:

-- `src/`: Contains the Python logic of the project.
+- `src/pcobra/`: Contains the Python logic of the project.
+- `src/backend/`: Helper package exposing aliases for development.
+- `src/frontend/`: Interface tools such as the VS Code extension.
 - `docs/frontend/` and `docs/build/`: Folders where the documentation is generated and stored.
 The file `docs/frontend/arquitectura.rst` describes the internal structure of the language.
-- `src/tests/`: Unit tests to ensure correct behaviour of the code.
+- `tests/`: Unit tests to ensure correct behaviour of the code.
 - `README.md`: Project documentation.
 - `requirements.txt`: File in the repository root that lists the project dependencies.
 - `pyproject.toml`: Defines dependencies in the ``project.dependencies`` and ``project.optional-dependencies`` sections.
-These
-  root-level files are the single source of dependencies.
+These root-level files are the single source of dependencies.

 # Main Features